 If you are unable to rent a car or choose not to, your best bet to visit the beaches is to use a private taxi or “publico” (taxi van).
 We were able to get a shared publico from the ferry terminal in Isabel Segunda to Esperanza for $5 per person.
 The disadvantage to using a publico is that they won’t necessarily go to all the beaches because of the rough terrain, so you may need to hire a private driver instead.

 One of the most popular and reliable services for public vans and private taxis is 741-TAXI (787-741-8294).
 Your hotel or guest house may also be able to help you arrange transportation.

 Tourist activity on Vieques largely revolves around the beaches and the Bio Bay, but there are plenty of other fun things to do.

 If you do nothing else on Vieques, don’t miss a kayaking tour of bioluminescent Mosquito Bay.
 Not only is it the most popular thing to do on the island, but it was one of the most amazing experiences I’ve had in all my travels.

 Mosquito Bay is full of microorganisms called dinoflagellates that radiate a brief glow of light when disturbed.
 When you kayak through the bay, the movement of your kayak and especially your paddle causes the dinoflagellates in the water around you to glow.
 It’s an unbelievable sight, like you’re floating on a sea of tiny stars.

-It is incredibly difficult to photograph or film of this phenomenon, but this video does a great job in capturing just how unreal it is:
+It is incredibly difficult to photograph or film this phenomenon, but this video does a great job in capturing just how unreal it is:

 I can’t say it enough: do not miss the Bio Bay.
 You can book your kayaking tour here.

 Hit the Beaches